Kschermers/3081Porject/Proj_01_Basic_Feedback.md

 /class/grades/Spring-2019/csci3081/student-repos/Proj_01_Basic_Feedback/repo-scher528/cpplint/cpplint.py --root=.. *.cc *.h arena.cc:239:  Missing space after ,  [whitespace/comma] [3]
 arena.cc:47:  Add #include <string> for string  [build/include_what_you_use] [4]
-braitenberg_vehicle_factory.cc:30:  Weird number of spaces at line-start.
-Are you using a 2-space indent?  [whitespace/indent] [3] braitenberg_vehicle_factory.cc:38:  Lines should be <= 80 characters long  [whitespace/line_length] [2]
-controller.cc:36:  Extra space for operator !   [whitespace/operators] [4]
+braitenberg_vehicle.cc:46:  Redundant blank line at the start of a code block should be deleted.  [whitespace/blank_line] [2] braitenberg_vehicle.cc:47:  Missing space before ( in if(  [whitespace/parens] [5] braitenberg_vehicle.cc:113:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] braitenberg_vehicle.cc:118:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] braitenberg_vehicle_factory.cc:30:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] braitenberg_vehicle_factory.cc:38:  Lines should be <= 80 characters long  [whitespace/line_length] [2] controller.cc:36:  Extra space for operator !   [whitespace/operators] [4]